ryapric/stl_rug/etl/README.md

 installed:

 1. R, and the `devtools` package
-1. Required dependencies for the R package `RPostgres`, which vary by platform.
+1. Required system dependencies for the R package `RPostgres`, which vary by platform.
 1. RStudio
 1. Docker
 1. Command-line shell capable of running Bourne shell scripts (e.g. `bash`), to